Rafe/resume/resume.md

 * Developed the StreetEasy Expert matching program, one of the critical growth factors for StreetEasy.
 * Migrated Mobile notification system from AppBoy/Braze to Iterable, saving the cost for upcoming contract renewal.
 * Implemented Authorization microservice for StreetEasy and Zillow Group, create DSL to simplify complex object relation synchronization.
-* Worked on Seller and Rental manager performance Dashboard with GraphQL, React and integrate with microservices.
+* Worked on Seller and Rental manager performance Dashboard with GraphQL, React, Next.js and integrate with microservices.

 ### [Casecommons/Casebook PBC]
 #### March 2013 - Febuary 2018